About INSS

 Bruno is a Bluegrass music aficionado and performs regularly with several bands.
 His instrument of choice is the Dobro (a square-neck resophonic guitar, played in the lap steel style).

-An interview with Bruno was recently published on Peter Rupprecht’s Blog.
+An interview with Bruno can be found on Peter Rupprecht’s Blog.

 Lionel Tcatchoff